Week ending October 17, 2014

 Global Bonds and Currencies

-Emerging market debt funds saw inflows of $43 million, skewed towards blended funds.
+Emerging market debt funds saw outflows of $0.2 billion, slightly skewed towards hard currency funds.

 Visit the Weekly Market Update archives page to browse past editions of the publication.